julienetie/soucouyant-old/Readme.rst

    - Register Collections to property paths on the fly.
    - Collection entries feature identities.
    - Expose entries and update Collections to modify natively before updating.
+   - Persistent time machine.
    - Time travel a state, collection or an entire frame - TBA.
-   - Finetune the accumilator - TBA.
+   - Persistent options - TBA.
    - Currently 1kb should not exceed 8kb.